taocpp/config/doc/Writing-Config-Files.md

 1. The first phase, which takes care of everything besides [references](#references) and addition/concatenation, is imperative in nature in that everything happens in the order it occurs in the config file(s).
 2. The second phase, which takes care of resolving [references](#references) and performing additions and concatenations, is more declarative in nature in that order is not important as long as there are no cycles.

-Please note that, for now, this document shows basic use cases for all features, but not much else.
+Please note that, for now, this document shows basic use cases for all features, but not much beyond that.
 It also does not go into the details and complexities of how all the features (can) interact with each other.